 Law Library, Historical & Special Collections

 With nearly three thousand linear feet of manuscripts, over three hundred thousand rare books, and more than seventy thousand visual images—photographs, prints, paintings, and objects—Historical & Special Collections houses one of the world's most comprehensive collections of research materials for the study of law, legal history, and the history of the Harvard Law School.
 Open to all researchers, HSC's mission is to acquire, catalog, preserve, and make available to researchers materials that document the history of the law in general and of Anglo-American law in particular.

-Recent classes at the Law Library, Historical & Special Collections include Global Law, Global History: A Comparative Perspective, History of Evidence and Working with Harvard Collections: Research Seminar.
+Recent classes at the Law Library, Historical & Special Collections include Tangible Things, Global Law, Global History: A Comparative Perspective and History of Evidence.

 - Assistance with presentation of materials in class